-Our Year 11 El sessions are run by our housemasters at various times throughout the year.
+Our Year 11 El sessions are held in our Hauora wellbeing classes at various times throughout the year.

 The programme covers what El is - that it's your compassion, your understanding of how others feel and your understanding of how you feel.